-- Infection – The C-section increases the risk for developing an infection by more than 20 times compared to regular delivery.
-Infection could occur due to a prolonged delivery process, a uterine incision that was not properly cared for, or for other reasons.
+- Infection – The C-section increases the risk of developing an infection by more than 20 times compared to regular delivery.
+The infection could occur due to a prolonged delivery process, a uterine incision that was not properly cared for, or for other reasons.

 - Excessive Bleeding – During active labor, 20 to 30 percent of a woman’s blood is pumped by her heart straight to her uterus.
 When the uterus is then cut open during the C-section, there is a significant amount of blood loss that may occur.
 If that blood is lost, the uterus could suffer a rupture.